psolymos/psolymos.github.io/_posts/2016-11-26-how-to-write-and-document-special-functions-in-r.md

 promote: true
 ---

-I spend a considerable time of my working hours with data processing where I often use the `%in%` R function as `x %in% y`.
+I spend a considerable portion of my working hours with data processing where I often use the `%in%` R function as `x %in% y`.
 Whenever I need the negation of that, I used to write `!(x %in% y)`.
 Not much of a hassle, but still, wouldn't it be nicer to have `x %notin% y` instead?
 So I decided to code it for my [**mefa4**](https://CRAN.R-project.org/package=mefa4) package that I maintain primarily to make my data munging time shorter and more efficient.
 Coding a `%special%` function was no big deal.
 But I had to do quite a bit of research and trial-error until I figured out the proper documentation.
 So here it goes.

 ## The function